 Alternatively, ferries leave for Westray from Kirkwall, twice weekly, and more often in the summer season.

-You can then board the Golden Mariana in Westray, to make the short trip onwards to Papay.
+You can then board the ferry in Westray, to make the short trip onwards to Papay.